Man gets capital punishment for raping daughter | Law-Order

 A court in Haryana's Sirsa district sentenced a man to death on Thursday for raping his 11-year-old daughter two years ago.

-Additional Sessions Judge Praveen Kumar awarded the capital punishment to the man under Section 6 of the Prevention of Children from Sexual Offences Act.
+Additional Sessions Judge Praveen Kumar awarded the capital punishment to the man under Section 6 of the Protection of Children from Sexual Offences Act.

 On September 28, 2020, the girl had accused her father of raping her, following a case was registered at the Sirsa women police station.